 - 3 heaped tbsp tomato paste

-- 2 chicken stock cubes dissolved in 4 cups hot water (or vegetable stock cubes)
+- 2 vegetable or chicken stock cubes dissolved in 4 cups hot water (if not vegetarian, can use chicken)

 - 2 cups strained tomatoes (tomato passata OR 2 cans of whole peeled tomatoes that you puree)